ucsd-cse12-sp23/ucsd-cse12-sp23.github.io/syllabus.md

 Seats will be assigned for all exam sessions and announced beforehand, and you must bring your school ID to the exam.
 All work on exams is to be done on your own, and you are not allowed to use any electronics or study aids during the exam (aside from those needed for University-approved academic accommodations).
 You may not speak to any other student in the exam room while the exam is in progress (including after you hand in your own exam).
 You may not share any information about the exam with any student who has not yet taken it (including students in future quarters of CSE12).

-The first two exams will each be worth 10% of your final grade.
-The cumulative final exam will be worth 20-30% of your final grade.
+The first two exams will each be worth 8% of your final grade.
+The final exam will be worth 24% of your final grade.
 The final exam will have a specific structure – it will be broken into three parts corresponding to material from the first exam, the second exam, and the remainder of the course.
 Your grade for each midterm will be the maximum of the midterm grade and the score you get on the corresponding part of the final exam.

+For example, if you get 50% of the points for midterm 1 and 100% of the points for midterm 2, and then score a 75% on part 1 of the final, 25% on part 2, and 100% on part 3, you would get:

+- MAX(0.5, 0.75) * 8 = 6 points for midterm 1 (0.75 was higher, so the final increased the midterm score!)
+- MAX(1, 0.25) * 8 = 8 points for midterm 2 (0.25 was lower, so the original midterm score was used)
-The grade for the final exam is the entire final exam regardless of how you performed on the midterms.
+- 0.75 * 8 + 0.25 * 8 + 1 * 8 = 16 points for the final exam (the score on the final exam is the same regardless of how the midterms went)
+- A total of 30 out of 40 exam points towards your final grade

 This policy also covers what happens if you miss a midterm for any reason.
 If you are absent for a midterm, you get a 0 initially, and then whatever score you get on the final for that section will be applied to your midterm grade.
 There are no make-up midterms, and the final exam policy is governed by the [university’s policies](https://senate.ucsd.edu/operating-procedures/educational-policies/courses/epc-policies-on-courses/policy-exams-including-midterms-final-exams-and-religious-accommodations-for-exams/){:target="_blank"}.